eqtylab/risc-zero-verifier/README.md

 # Hosted site
 There is a web app [hosted here](https://risc0.verify.eqtylab.io/).
 You can run also it yourself with the command `make start-web` (See the requirements section).

+## Try it out
+[Here's an example receipt file](readme-assets/example-receipt.bin) that you can use.
+Select the "password-checker" guest code id from the list.
+This should successfully verify and you should see the journal contents displayed.

+Or use your own receipt file in [bincode](https://docs.rs/bincode/latest/bincode/) or JSON format, along with the guest code id that generated it (but journal contents won't be displayed unless there's a parser registered, see the journal parser section below),

 # npm packages
 There are two npm packages that you can use.
 They can be installed from npm, or to build them yourself see the requirements section.